Step 1: Roll Initiative

 Unlike a typical check, where the result is compared to a DC, the results of initiative rolls are ranked.
 This ranking sets the order in which the encounter’s participants act: the initiative order.
 The character with the highest result goes first.
 The second highest follows, and so on until whoever had the lowest result takes their turn last.

-If your result is tied with another creature’s result, then the creature with the greater passive skill score goes first.
-For example, if a warrior and an orc both roll a 15 on their perception check for initiative, but the warrior has a passive perception score of 15 and the orc only has a passive perception score of 10, then the warrior goes first.
-If the tied creatures have the same passive skill score, then they can each roll a flat check to determine the order.
+If your result is tied with another creature’s result, then the creature with the greater passive score goes first.
+For example, if a warrior and an orc both roll a 15 on their awareness check for initiative, but the warrior has an awareness score of 15 and the orc only has an awareness score of 10, then the warrior goes first.
+If the tied creatures have the same passive score, then they can each roll a flat check to determine the order.
 The creature with the highest roll goes first.

 If you roll a natural 20 on initiative, then you gain one free recovery die, which may be spent on exertion (as described under Stamina) without expending any stamina.